Permafrost/TundraTN/README.md

 // content part as an IData document, and $schema is the name of the document reference or flat
 // file schema used by the parser.
 //
+// Refer to the tundra.tn.schema:processor specification as a guide to the inputs and outputs
+// required of the processing service.
+//
 // As it provides logging, content parsing, error handling, and document status updates, the
 // $service processing service does not need to include any of this common boilerplate code.
 //